 Are you drinking too much water?

 Wait… don’t you mean “are you getting enough water?”
 Nope.
-Too much.
-Didn’t think that was possible, did you?
+I really mean: Are you drinking too much water?
+Didn’t think drinking too much water was even possible, did you?
 That’s not surprising in a world that tells us water is king.
 But did you know that the whole “8 glasses a day” thing is a myth?
-And did you know that you can be doing some major damage to your body if you over do the H20?
+And did you know that you can be drinking too much water AND doing some major damage to your body if you over do the H20?

 Are you drinking too much water?